dorvillethiago/mvp-starter/apps/api/README.md

-# API – Wait, Was that 'delete' supposed to come with a 'where' clause?
+# API – 'Look, i can make a query!'

 *This is the last backend you'll need to write before your promotion (or burnout, whichever comes first).*